Uninsured/Underinsured Motorist Coverage

 - Collision deductible waiver.
 When you purchase uninsured motorist property damage in conjunction with collision coverage, your uninsured motorist property damage coverage is referred to as collision deductible waiver and displayed on your policy as "CDW".
 Collision coverage will pay for the damage to your vehicle (less the amount of your deductible), and when the loss is caused by an uninsured motorist, your collision deductible waiver coverage will reimburse or waive the deductible payment.

-- Underinsured motorist protection.
-If the other driver does have insurance, but with coverage limits less than the damage to your car, you may have to rely on your collision coverage with collision deductible waiver or your uninsured motorist property damage coverage to pay the deductible or remaining balance of vehicle/property damage.
+- Underinsured property damage protection.
+When the other driver does have insurance, but with coverage limits less than the damage to your car, underinsured property damage protection can make up the difference.
+Some states may not offer this coverage.

 How much auto insurance coverage do you need for uninsured or underinsured encounters?
 Mercury recommends that uninsured and underinsured coverage match the policy’s current bodily injury liability limits and deductible.